What Causes Neck Pain After A Car Accident?

 To discuss a personal injury claim with a Legal Expert adviser and to find out how best to proceed, please contact a member of our team today.

-In May 2021, changes were introduced to the personal injury claims process which means that any road traffic accident claim worth less than £5,000 will not attract costs for solicitors.
+You may be wondering, “how much compensation for whiplash?”
+In May 2021, changes were introduced to the personal injury claims process which means that any road traffic accident claim worth £5,000 or less will not attract costs for solicitors.
 In other words, solicitors don’t get paid for representing you in claims falling below this amount.

 As a result, you may need to represent yourself by submitting your claim through an online portal.